 Animal Livestock in Fashion

 Tanneries pose a large scale environmental threat in terms of global water pollution, as well as water consumption.
 The process of tanning leather materials and preparing them for manufacturing requires vast amounts of water and chemicals and there are close to no regulation when it comes to disposing of the waste products.
+However that is not the worst part of leather production9.

 The livestock industry, especially the industry managing cows, has a bigger impact on our planet than all transportation, including planes, combined10.
-Animal agriculture is one of the main reasons for deforestation and wastewater from animal agriculture has a massive impact
+Animal agriculture is one of the main reasons for deforestation and wastewater from animal agriculture has a massive impact on its local environment, affecting both biodiversity and the people living nearby.

 The Issue of Cotton Production